 Background on yeast aging

 Aging is a fundamental question in biology [30-32].
 The aging of cells that undergo asymmetric divisions likely arose early in the evolution of both prokaryotes and eukaryotes [33-35].
 As a unicellular organism, the budding yeast Saccharomyces cerevisiae has proven to be a good model system for studying mechanisms of cellular aging [36].
 Many key features of cellular aging were first discovered in yeast before they were established in metazoan cells [35, 37-40].
 The life span of yeast can be measured in two ways: replicative and chronological life spans.
-Replicative life span (RLS) is the number of cell cycles that individual mother cells produce before they senesce and cease dividing [36, 41, 42].
+Replicative life span (RLS) is the number of cell cycles that individual mother cells produce before they senesce and cease to divide [36, 41, 42].
 The actual number of daughters produced by a cohort of mother cells is determined by microdissection.
 Chronological life span (CLS) is how long cells can survive without dividing in stationary phase [43, 44].
 The number of surviving cells in a population is assessed over time by quantifying colony-forming units.
-Both replicative aging and chronological aging are defined around the concept of cell cycle: RLS is a measurement of cell cycles that a single mother cell can accomplish, and CLS is the capability of cells to reenter cell cycle from the non-dividing state.
+Both replicative aging and chronological aging are defined based on the concept of cell cycle: RLS is a measurement of cell cycles that a single mother cell can accomplish, and CLS is the capability of cells to reenter cell cycle from a non-dividing state.

 A large body of experimental data in yeast suggests complex mechanisms of aging.
-In a large scale screen, deletions of 90 genes were found to extend CLS in BY laboratory strains, and only 16 of them are TOR related [46].
-The remaining 74 genes are associated with iron homeostasis, cell wall organization and biogenesis, transport, and many have unknown functions [46].
-Deletion of 300 genes can shorten CLS [46].
-In another screen of RLS, 20% of the gene deletions were found to shorten RLS, whereas 10 out of 564 genes significantly extend RLS [51].
-Six of the 10 genes are implicated in the TOR pathway, four others are a ubiquitin protease, an isocitrate dehyodrogenase, and two proteins with unknown functions.
-In collaboration with Jeff Townsend at Yale University, we compared gene expressional profiles of short- and long-lived segregants of a wild yeast isolate, and found 15 genes with consistent differential expression levels between the long- and the short-lived progenies, including genes involved in gene silencing, stress response, and mitochondrial function [7].
+In a large scale screen, deletions of 90 genes were found to extend CLS in BY laboratory strains, and only 16 of them are TOR related [45].
+The remaining 74 genes are associated with iron homeostasis, cell wall organization and biogenesis, transport, and many have unknown functions [45].
+Deletion of 300 genes can shorten CLS [45].
+In another screen of RLS, 20% of the gene deletions were found to shorten RLS, whereas 10 out of 564 genes significantly extend RLS [47].
+Six of the 10 genes are implicated in the TOR pathway, four others are a ubiquitin protease, an isocitrate dehyodrogenase, and two proteins have unknown functions.
+In collaboration with Jeff Townsend at Yale University, we compared gene expressional profiles of short and long-lived segregants of a wild yeast isolate, and found 15 genes with consistent differential expression levels between the long- and the short-lived progenies, including genes involved in gene silencing, stress response, and mitochondrial function [7].

-Mitochondria play an important role in yeast cell aging [52, 53].
+Mitochondria and reactive oxygen species (ROS) play an important role in yeast cell aging [52, 53].
 Calorie restriction (CR) can extend both RLS and CLS in yeast.
-Several recent studies have suggested that CR reduces superoxide anions by elevating H2O2 levels, although details vary in different models {Wei, 2008 #481;Ristow, 2011 #1034 ;Weinberger, 2010 #864;Mesquita, 2010 #851;Molin, 2011 #853}.
-SIR2 and TOR are found to be inter-connected through MSN2/4 [59], and appear to both act through ROS signaling pathways to extend life span [56, 57, 60] , but conflicting evidence also exists [58].
+Several recent studies have suggested that CR reduces superoxide anions by elevating H2O2 levels, although details vary in different models [54-58].
+SIR2 and TOR are found to be interconnected through MSN2/4 [59], and appear to both act through ROS signaling pathways to extend life span [56, 57, 60] , but conflicting evidence exists [58].
 In addition, Gottschling and colleagues reported that mitochondrial dysfunction and non-respiratory function is a major determinant of nuclear genome stability [61].
-Overall, although conflicting details remain unresolved, mitochondrial dysfunction and imbalanced ROS levels are considered as key factors of yeast aging [61].
+Overall, although conflicting details remain unresolved, mitochondrial dysfunction and imbalanced ROS levels are considered key factors of yeast aging [61].